laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## ETC

-***Intel UHD Graphics 620***
-- This build is suitable for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel UHD Graphics 620'
-  If your iGPU is not 'Intel UHD Graphics 620', additional graphics patches might be required

 ***After installation***
 - Remove these boot flags
     -v
     debug=0x100
     keepsyms=1
 - Additional patches are required for iMessage and Facetime activation

+***Intel UHD Graphics 620***
+- This build is suitable for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel UHD Graphics 620'
+  If your iGPU is not 'Intel UHD Graphics 620', additional graphics patches might be required

+***NullEthernet.kext***
+- Null Ethernet is a way to prevent a Mac address-based license for some software from being discontinued when a wireless card is absent or replaced (including iCloud)
+  If you do not need to consider blocking software licenses by changing your Mac address, you can remove it

 ## What Works